freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 1280.1

-Two more font's to go.
+Two more fonts to go.
 Create `lato-bold.ttf` in the new `fonts` folder from here.

 #### HINTS